okta/samples-aspnetcore/samples-aspnetcore-3x/resource-server/README.md

 Replace the okta configuration placeholders in the `appsettings.json` with your configuration values from the [Okta Developer Console].
 You can see all the available configuration options in the [okta-aspnet GitHub](https://github.com/okta/okta-aspnet/blob/master/docs/aspnetcore-webapi.md#configuration-reference).
-For step-by-step instructions, visit the Okta [Protect your API endpoints guide].
-The guide will walk you through adding Okta authentication to your API endpoints.

 ### Front-end